josephvoss/josephvoss.github.io/_posts/2017-05-05-Homemade-RC-Car.md

 The drive-train design centered around the choice in the gear ratio.
-Using the rated torque-speed curve of the provided motor and assuming the coefficient of friction to be around 0.9, we estimated a desired gear ratio of ADDDD between the motor and the wheels.
+Using the rated torque-speed curve of the provided motor and assuming the coefficient of friction to be around 0.9, we estimated a desired gear ratio in the range of 3-7 between the motor and the wheels.
 To help give us more traction during the turns and avoid wheel slippage we chose to make a rear driven car with a rear differential.
 Initially we tried to 3D print the differential, but the gear